Questions? We Can Help

 A smaller thumb drive is useful for porting files around campus but can be easily lost or damaged and is not recommended as the students' primary backup (either a portable hard-drive kept in their room or cloud backup services are advised).

-* Management of Creative Media students should look at the requirements of the creative area they will be focusing in to determine their computer needs.
+* Game Production Management students should look at the requirements of the creative area they will be focusing in to determine their computer needs.

 Many of the majors in the CCM Division are computing intensive and require the use of highly specialized software, which is why we continue to maintain and expand our outstanding computer labs and classrooms.
 Specific hardware and software needs vary tremendously by course and by program, and it can be costly and difficult for students to keep their computers as up-to-date and as fully equipped as our labs.
 Here is some general information based on program of study: